SelmaKhelili/DashboardLaravel/README.md

 ```
 ## Step 4:

--Copy the views folder of this project into your local views.
+- Copy the views folder of this project into your local views.
 - Copy the routes/Web.php file inside your local Web.php

 ### Create the migrations